 3:7 Likewise, ye husbands, dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.

 This instruction is for the whole body of believers in their relations towards one another.
 If we are to behave thusly toward our neighbours, how much more are we to behave thusly to our spouses?

 3:8 Finally, be ye all of one mind [with God], having compassion [be forgiving] one of another, love as brethren, be pitiful, be courteous: 3:9 Not rendering evil for evil, or railing for railing: but contrariwise blessing; knowing that ye are thereunto called, that ye should inherit a blessing.

-Refrain from spreading false rumors or teaching the brethren to turn from their zeal to keep God’s Word; avoid all evil, which is the breaking of any part of the Word and Will of God; and always do good, which is the doing of the whole Word of God.
+Refrain from spreading false rumors or teaching the brethren to turn away from their zeal to keep God’s Word; avoid all evil, which is the breaking of any part of the Word and Will of God; and always do good, which is living by every Word of God.

 3:10 For he that will love life, and see good days, let him refrain his tongue from evil, and his lips that they speak no guile: 3:11 Let him eschew [loathe and avoid] evil, and do good; let him seek peace [seek peace with God first and then with people], and ensue it.